 Further, the total scheme adopted should not (inequitably) omit charges to any major sector of noise producers.
 For example, a scheme based purely on passenger and freight charges would omit the business jet aircraft.
 Several of these aircraft have noise characteristics equivalent to the 2- and 3-engine airline transport aircraft.
 Hence, in terms of transport environmental efficiency (e.g., passenger mile per unit noise exposure impact or any other measure of efficiency related to environmental impact or resource consumption) the business jets show very low scores.
-Further, their numbers are increasing at a significantly greater rate than the number of aircraft in the commercial fleet (see Figure IV-1-19 Task Group 4 report), and may exceed them in the late 1970's and become twice as numerous in the mid-1980's.
-In that event, the noise of business jet aircraft may dominate the noise exposure at many airports, even air-carrier airports.
+Further, their numbers are increasing at a significantly greater rate than the number of aircraft in the commercial fleet (see Figure 5-29 in EPA NTID 73.5), and may exceed them in the late 1970's and become twice as numerous in the mid-1980's.
+In that event, the noise of business jet aircraft may dominate the noise exposure at many airports, even some air-carrier airports, as the air carrier fleet is gradually quieted.